-A cigarette lighter equipped with an ignition element and containing fuel is a Class 3 flammable liquid.
+[6-1-09] A cigarette lighter equipped with an ignition element and containing flammable liquid fuel is a Class 3 flammable liquid.
 A cigarette lighter that contains a flammable gas is classed as a Division 2.1 flammable gas.
 A cigarette lighter containing either flammable liquid or flammable gas is permitted only in domestic mail via surface transportation when all of the following conditions are met:

 - a.
-The design of the lighter and its packaging are approved by the DOT Associate Administrator for Hazardous Material Safety, per 49 CFR 173.21(i) and 173.308; and a DOT Approval Number (T-Number) is issued. - b.
-The prospective mailer of the lighter submits to the PCSC manager a written request for authorization to mail the lighter, accompanied by a legible photocopy of the official DOT notice conveying the approval described in 10.13.4a and a specimen of the actual lighter, the packaging materials in which each lighter is to be mailed, the number of mailpieces and mailing location; and the mailer receives from the PCSC manager a letter approving the requested authorization for mailing. - c.
-When presented for mailing, the address side of the mailpiece containing the lighter prominently displays the T-Number, the proper shipping name "Lighter(s)" or "Lighter(s) for Cigarette," and the marking "Surface Only" or "Surface Mail Only"; all preparation and packaging requirements in the PCSC manager's approval letter are met; and a legible photocopy of the PCSC manager's approval letter accompanies the mailing.
+The design of the lighter is approved by a lighter certification agency authorized by the DOT Associate Administrator for Hazardous Material Safety, per 49 CFR 173.21(i) and 173.308; and an approval number (e.g., "LAA") is issued. - b.
+The prospective mailer of the lighter submits to the PCSC manager a written request for authorization to mail the lighter, accompanied by a legible photocopy of the official DOT notice conveying the approval described in 10.13.4a and a specimen of the actual lighter, the packaging materials in which each lighter is to be mailed, the number of mailpieces, and the mailing location.
+The mailer will receive a written decision from the PCSC manager regarding the requested authorization for mailing. - c.
+When presented for mailing, the address side of the mailpiece containing the lighter must prominently display the approval number, (e.g., "LAA"), the proper shipping name "Lighter(s)" or "Lighter(s) for Cigarette," and the marking "Surface Only" or "Surface Mail Only"; all preparation and packaging requirements in the PCSC manager's approval letter have been met; and a legible photocopy of the PCSC manager's approval letter must accompany the mailing.